marcuslim835/co-opeDown/DeveloperGuide.md

 GameController | Contains the scripts specific to each stage.
 To be discussed in the following subsections.
 Player_1/2 | As mentioned in [2.3](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#23-player-object).
 GameObject | As mentioned in [2.2](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#22-the-dontdestroyonload-gameobject).

+### 3.1 Classic Mode
+All classic mode games have 5 levels and 6 stages for each level.

 #### 3.1.1 Platform Questions
 *Stage X-1 Questions are of this type.* <br>